 At it’s most basic level, this is a simple story.
 A man loves two women and loses them both amidst the turmoil of war and revolution.
 But it is more, so much more than that. Тихий Дон is a sweeping epic of Cossack life following the fortunes of the Don Cossacks from the eve of World War One through the war, the Russian Revolution, and the Civil War which follows.
 It’s a tragedy which plays out on a giant canvas.
 Some scenes will leave you breathless, such as when Grishka saves the life of his lover Aksinia’s husband.
 To me, the most haunting scenes involve the old men in the Cossack villages.
 Their world is crumbling all around them and they cannot understand why.
 They try to cling to the old ways as their lives spin out of control.

 If you only read one Russian novel, or one foreign novel, (or hell, one novel period), read this one.
 Just make sure you read both Quiet Flows the Don and The Don Flows Home to the Sea as they are really one story.
 Now, not only do the Russians write epic novels, they also film massive historical epics.
 Quiet Flows the Don has been put on a film a few times, including during the Soviet era, but I never much cared for those versions.
 In 2015, however, they released a 14 part adaptation of the book.
 You can watch it free here on YouTube, but it isn’t subtitled.
 If you’ve read the novels, you can still follow the story as it is faithful to the books, and even if you haven’t read the story, the themes are universal and you can still follow the basic plot.
 Trust me, you won’t be sorry to spend time watching it.
 If you want a little preview though, here is a music video of a song that appears in the series, Чёрный ворон – друг ты мой залётный (Black Raven: You Are My Friend).
 You can listen to the song and enjoy the breathtaking landscape and scenes from the series.
 Seriously, at the very least, give the song a listen and it’ll probably make you want to watch the show.
 I’ve watched it five times at last count.
 It’s the only movie or television series I’ve ever scene that has made me cry, more than once during the show, and every time I watch it.
-(And it takes a lot to move me after all I saw during my career in public safety.)
+I freely admit to having a bit of a literary crush on Aksinia Astakhova.
+A literary crush is like a history crush, except it is on a fictional character rather than a historical figure……as in my wife’s obsession with Manfred von Richthofen…..

 (Note there are two more books in the Don series; Virgin Soil Upturned and Harvest on the Don, but they are not as good as the first two)